-This is an example of a single inspection point.
-Each one of our tests includes multiple inspection points, ensuring we obtain 100% coverage for conclusive results.
+These are examples of a single inspection point.
+Each one of our tests includes multiple inspection points, ensuring we obtain 100% coverage for a conclusive result.

 The two key components created in the helmet manufacturing process are (a) an outer shell and (b) an inner liner.

 The outer shell on non-budget helmets is typically manufactured from composite materials, such as Fibreglass, Kevlar and Carbon Fibre.
-The outer shell is designed, generally speaking, to absorb 30-35% of an initial impact and dissipate the shock forces over a wider area.
-It’s your first line of defence.
+The outer shell is designed to be your first line of defence.